7 Things to Do in Ras Sidr

 How to Get to Ras Sidr

 Ras Sidr can be reached by car in two hours from Cairo by driving through the Martyr Ahmed Hamdi Tunnel, which is the first tunnel to connect the continents of Africa and Asia.
 The tunnel accommodates about 20,000 cars per day.
-If you want to go there by plane, then you can go to nearby airports in Sharm El Sheikh or Hurghada.
+If you want to go there by plane, you can visit nearby Sharm El Sheikh or Hurghada airports.

-For more information, take a look at our guide to planning an Egyptian holiday.
+For more information, look at our guide to planning an Egyptian holiday.

 Leave a comment